-If you pay a deposit to firmly accept your offer within the Cooling-Off Period, and subsequently decide to cancel your acceptance within the Cooling-Off Period, you will receive a full refund via the original payment method.
-The timeframe for the refund will vary depending on the method of payment originally used but will typically take 14 days.

-You must let us know of your decision to cancel the acceptance of your offer.
-You can do this in Surrey Self-Service.
-If you are requesting a refund of a deposit paid in the Cooling-Off Period, please email admissions@surrey.ac.uk.
+- 15. If you pay a deposit to firmly accept your offer within the Cooling-Off Period, and subsequently decide to cancel your acceptance within the Cooling-Off Period, you will receive a full refund via the original payment method.
+The timeframe for the refund will vary depending on the method of payment originally used but will be made without undue delay and not later than 14 days after the day on which we are informed about your decision to cancel this contract. - 16.
+If you are requesting a refund of a deposit paid in the Cooling-Off Period, please email admissions@surrey.ac.uk with your completed refund form which can be found in Section 9 of the Postgraduate Taught Admissions Policy.